npuffer/trireme-example/README.md

-# Trireme Standalone Implementation
+# Trireme Example

-This package provides a simple implementation of network isolation using the Trireme library in a standalone mode without any control plane.
+This repo provides a simple implementation of network isolation using the Trireme library in a standalone mode without any control plane.
 It implements the trireme policy interface with a simple static policy: Two containers can talk to each other if they have at least one label that matches.